AmeriCorps Community School Coordinator (ACSC)

 Reports to: Principal or other designated on-site supervisor as well as the Community School Director

-Summary of Work: In partnership with AmeriCorps, UWNU, and the Ogden School District, the AmeriCorps Community School Coordinator (ACSC member) works with students, families and the community to promote student success through helping ensure that students' basic needs are met and providing 1-on-1 student mentoring for academic and social-emotional assistance.
+Summary of Work: In partnership with AmeriCorps, UWNU, and the Ogden School District, the AmeriCorps Community School Coordinator (ACSC member) works with students, families and the community to promote student success.
+The ACSC provides 1-on-1 student support to a caseload of 50-60 students.
+Support includes meeting basic student needs and providing academic and social-emotional assistance.

 Individual Student Support

-2. Provide regular 1-on-1 support to a caseload of 20-50 students at-risk students.
-Support can include helping the student get assistance with food insecurity, housing, clothing and supplies, attendance issues, academic and social/emotional challenges
+- Provide regular 1-on-1 support to a caseload of 50-60 at-risk students.
+Support can include helping the student and family get assistance with food insecurity, housing, clothing and supplies, attendance issues, academic and social/emotional challenges

-3. Collect and report student data to track student progress using AmeriCorps tracking sheet (training provided)
+- Collect and report student data to track student progress using AmeriCorps tracking sheet (training provided) and OSD data systems

-4. Coordinate wrap-around services in response to student & family needs (individual and school); specifically through the school’s Community Resource Room.
+- Coordinate wrap-around services in response to student and family needs (individual and family); specifically through the school’s Community Resource Room.
 Ensuring that our highest risk student population needs are addressed.

-3. Participate in United Way, school and community leadership teams/meetings
+- Participate in school and community leadership teams/meetings

 Integrated Student Supports